omeka/classic-enduser/Plugins/Contribution_3.md

 If you want users to select from a drop-down instead of entering text, use [Simple Vocab](/SimpleVocab_2.0.md) to set up a controlled vocabulary for the element which will be applied on the admin side when adding/editing an item and in contribution forms.
 If you want users to be able to assign a location to their contributions, use the [Geolocation](/Geolocation_2.0.md) plugin and check the *add map to contribution form* in its configuration settings.

 ### Submission Settings
-This section is for the standard settings for your contribution form and general contribution options.
+This setting is where you set the general contribution options for your form, including user  anonymity and the text of emails to be sent to contributors.

 - *Contribution Slug*: customize the end of the url for the contribution form (youromekasite.net/slug).
 If you leave this blank, the url for the contribution form will be youromekaite.net/contribution